firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 <br /><br />

 The first column is the well location which is a unique identifier of each well.
 The  first row is the time measurement.
 The cell values are the measured optical density in each well at a specific time point.

+__Frequently Asked Questions (FAQ)__

+*Must be the input be a 96-well plate?
+Can it be a 384-plate?
+How about just a couple of wells or even one?*

+No, the input does not have to conform to 96-well format.
+It can by any number of wells.

+*Must the index column be well IDs?
+Can it be something else?*

+Yes.